chriskrycho/v5.chriskrycho.com/site/journal/2023/Sermon Notes.md

 > I do not, and have not for many years.
 I grew up doing that and did it for some time in early adulthood, but I think the tendency to/felt need to take extensive notes on a sermon is usually indicative of a malformed sermon!
 The point of a sermon, as I take it, is not first of all information-transferal but rather *worship*.
 That is: a sermon is not a lecture or an instance of a "class".
 There are other good places for that, to be clear; and a very secondary work of a sermon *can* be explaining a hard passage to be better understood and apprehended by the congregation.
 But its first job—and the focus of even that kind of explanation—is to lead the congregation to worship: to see that in the text being brought to them by the preacher, the living God is speaking his living word!
 And so: while a note here and a note there to remember a particularly helpful framing can be a perfectly good thing, I think the tendency toward extensive note-taking in general indicates a culture of sermons which are focused on the wrong things, or at minimum overly focused on good-but-secondary things.

-This is rather out of step with the way most eevangelicals think about sermons, especially evangelicals for whom the purpose of a sermon *just is* to convey information about the text, and therefore for whom note-taking (as for a class on a subject) is a natural and healthy response.
+This is rather out of step with the way most evangelicals think about sermons, especially evangelicals for whom the purpose of a sermon *just is* to convey information about the text, and therefore for whom note-taking (as for a class on a subject) is a natural and healthy response.

 To be clear: there is a place and time for lectures and for information transfer, for showing the nuts and bolts of how a passage comes together.
 Nor is nitty-gritty exposition at odds with proclamation.
 (Indeed, a preacher had better have done the work such that he *could* deliver a lecture on the passage covered!)
 The key, though, is that exposition, however it is structured, must always—always!—lead to *exultation*.